kasapoli/ParadiddleWorkshop/README.md

 # --- WARNING: WORK IN PROGRESS, THE CONTENTS OF THIS DOCUMENT MAY CHANGE---
+**18 Dec 2025: You have to be on Beta channels (for both Steam and Quest platforms) to be able to try mod features**

 # Paradiddle Workshop
 Base project to create mods for Paradiddle.
 Includes an example mod.
 You can fork this repository or download the project as a zip file.